-There’s even zombie Christmas books, believe it or not, including A Zombie Christmas Carol and A Christmas Carol of the Living Dead: a zombie holiday tale.
+There’s even zombie Christmas books, believe it or not, including A Christmas Carol of the Living Dead: a zombie holiday tale.
 (Plus A Zombie Christmas and “A Christmas Wish: A Zombie Tale for the Holidays.”)
 If you think that’s confusing, try reading The Christmas Zombie: The story of why zombies celebrate Christmas.
 And if you’re just looking for holiday cheer, there’s It’s Beginning to Look a Lot Like Zombies (Christmas carols “composed specifically for…the decomposing).”

 Some authors have also tried their hand at creating zombie books for other holidays.
 (Like Dangerous Hunts: A Zombie Father’s Day Tale.”)
 And A Very Zombie Holiday even follows a zombie father as he attempts to celebrate every holiday with his living family.
-If you’re after a classic bedtime story, there’s Snow White and the Seven Dead Dwarves: A Zombie Fairy Tale.”
 And for educational purposes, there’s also something called Zombie Ed Counts To Twenty, and its sequel, Zombie Ed Loves Halloween. (“Text-to-speech enabled… Finally!
 A zombie book for children! “)

 And — uh-oh.
 Here comes another wave of more strange zombie ebooks…

-I’m not sure what to make of an ebook called James Joyce and the Zombie Priest, though it’s attracted at least one positive review on its web page at Amazon. (“If there is a better zombie version of Araby by James Joyce, it would be news to me!”)
 This trend probably all started when real-world bookstores started seeing big sales of a 2009 parody novel called Pride and Prejudice and Zombies (crediting Jane Austen as a co-author).
 It rose to #3 on the New York Times best-seller list, according to Wikipedia, apparently spawning a new generation of even stranger zombie novels — and zombie ebooks.
-There’s even a Garrison Keillor parody called The Zombies of Lake Woebegotten that’s attributed to an author named Harrison Geillor. (“The humor in this parody lies in the simple truth that even a zombie bear with a hatchet in its head won’t faze a Minnesotan,” writes Publisher’s Weekly.)

 In the two years since Pride and Prejudice and Zombies, the concept has apparently festered its way into a full-fledged literary movement.
 I was surprised to see a book titled simply Zombies for Zombies — until I realized it was a parody of the “For Dummies” book (receiving thirteen 5-star reviews).
 There’s also The Complete Idiot’s Guide to Zombies, which strangely is not a parody, but an official title in the “Idiot’s Guide” series, which traces the origin of zombie stories with chapters about books, movies, and comic books.
 But just when it couldn’t get any creepier, I discovered that there’s even some zombie books that are actually about personal investing.